Blog

 What’s the best way of keeping PHI, PII & PCI protected?

-Implementing a data security tool like Metomic is one of the best ways to protect PHI, PII, and PCI.
+Implementing a sensitive data (such as PII) discovery and redaction software tool like Metomic is one of the best ways to protect PHI, PII, and PCI.

 With industry-leading accuracy, Metomic detects sensitive data and helps security teams put measures in place to redact or remediate any violations against your data security policy.
 This visibility over where sensitive data is stored, and the ability to reduce your attack surface with automated redaction and remediation enables teams to have more control over their SaaS, cloud and GenAI ecosystem.

-Take a virtual tour of our platform to learn how it all works.
+Book a personalised demo or get in touch today to learn how it all works.

 Key Points: